QiuYukang/5G-LENA/doc/source/nr-module.rst

 To implement a new realistic BF algorithm, we have created a separate class called ``RealisticBeamformingAlgorithm`` which relies on SRS SINR measurements to determine BF vectors.
-Similarly to previously mentioned ``CellScanBeamforming`` there is a set of pre-defined BF vectors, but the knowledge of the channel is not perfect, and depends on the quality of reported SRS measurement.
+Similarly to previously mentioned ``CellScanBeamforming``, there is a set of pre-defined BF vectors, but the knowledge of the channel is not perfect, and depends on the quality of reported SRS measurement.
 The BF vector trigger update event can be either SRS count event